Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

        return Task.FromResult(0);
     }

 That handler for `RedirectToIdentityProvider` assigns to the `Redirect_Uri` and `Post_Logout_Redirect_Uri` (properties used for sign in and sign out locations) URLs that reflect the current address of the application.
-This allows you to deploy the app to Azure Web Sites or any other location without having to change hardcoded address settings.
-Note that you do need to add the intended addresses to the Azure AD entry for your application.
+This assignment allows you to deploy the app to Azure Web Sites or any other location without having to change hardcoded address settings.
+You do need to add the intended addresses to the Azure AD entry for your application.

 Finally: the implementation of `SecurityTokenValidated` contains the custom caller validation logic, comparing the incoming token with the database of trusted tenants and registered users and interrupting the authentication sequence if a match is not found.

-All of the OWIN middleware in this project is created as a part of the open source [Katana project](https://github.com/aspnet/AspNetKatana/).
+All of the OWIN middleware in this project is created as a part of the open-source [Katana project](https://github.com/aspnet/AspNetKatana/).
 You can read more about OWIN [here](http://owin.org).

 ### Create and publish the `TodoListWebApp_MT` to an Azure Web Site